AzmiHaider92/Perfect-loop-gif-nerf/README.md

 **4.1 fixing the existing camera path**
-What we mean by fixing the existing path is:
+Fixing the path means utilizing most of the given camera positions and image.
+To close the path we do the following:
 1) Find the overlap point in the camera path:
    Meaning, find the point where the person completed a 360 degree circle around the object.
    Figure (a) shows the overlap point in red.
 2) Ignore all position after the overlap point.
    Every position of camera after it completed a 360 degree is not relevant.
 Figure (b) shows those positions in red.
    Also, we added some margin and Ignored positions before and after the overlapping point.
 Figure (b) shows the margin in yellow.
-   This way we have a circling path around the object missing some positions.
+   After this step, we have a circling path around the object missing some positions.
 3) In those missing positions in the circle shown missing in figure (c), we will create new camera positions (shown in green in figure (d)) and generate images there so that the transition is smooth between start and finish.

 <p align="center">